Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/caps_knobs.md

 ![Picture](.test/cap_multiplicity-out.svg)

-Calculating `x` and `y` is a bit tricky here, because with `x` getting `[-1..2]` (which is `[-1, 0, 1, 2]`) we now have no element in the center anymore so we have to subtract `0.5` from all the array values before multiplying with `8mm` to get a centered result.
+Calculating `x` and `y` is a bit tricky here, because with `x` getting `[-1..2]` (which is `[-1, 0, 1, 2]`) and `y` getting `[0..1]` we now have no element in the center anymore.
+So we have to subtract `0.5` from all the array values before multiplying with `8mm` to get a centered result.

 To avoid this complication we can use the function `align()` which can be applied to any workbench and centers the object to origin.